bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

   credit:
   creditlink:
 ---
-# AKS CSI Drivers on AzureStack Hub Part 1
+# AzureDisk CSI Drivers on AzureStack Hub Part 1

-If you have read my previous article, you could get a Brief understanding how we can Protect AKS Persistent Workloads on Azure using @ProjectVelero and DellEMC PowerProtect Datamanager.
+If you have read my previous article, you could get a Brief understanding how we can Protect AKS Persistent Workloads on Azure using [@ProjectVelero](https://twitter.com/projectvelero) and [DellEMC PowerProtect Datamanager](https://twitter.com/DellEMCProtect).

 Velero and PowerProtect Datamanager Kubernetes Protection depends on the Container Storage Interface (CSI) for persistent Volumes.

+We have Successfully qualified Azure AKS against PowerProtect 19.6 with CSI Driver version 0.7.
-Having in mind:
+Having in my mind:
 *If it runs on Azure, it should run on AzureStack Hub*,
 I was keen to get CSI run on AzureStack Hub AKS.